 The long-term solution.

-Credit ratings agencies, such as Equifax and Dun and Bradstreet, look at a variety of factors when calculating your credit score.
-Having a steady flow of timely credit card and loan payments will definitely help you achieve a solid business credit rating.
-When you take out a short-term business loan, you will repay it quicker, which means means you have an opportunity to improve your credit rating faster.
+Credit rating agencies, such as Equifax and Dun and Bradstreet, look at various factors when calculating your credit score.
+A steady flow of timely credit card and loan payments will help you achieve a solid business credit rating.
+In addition, when you take out a short-term business loan, you will repay it quicker, which means you have an opportunity to improve your credit rating faster.

 However, your credit rating will take a hit if you do not pay your short-term loan back.
 Even one late payment can cause your credit score to suffer.
 So, choose a short-term loan term and payment schedule that works with your company’s budget, and make all of your payments on time.